 JDS Uniphase Corp.
 (NasdaqGS:JDSU)

 This company is more often thought of as a play on broadband telecommunications, particularly fiber optics and optical communications.
 No doubt, that is a big part of the company’s operations.
 However, JDSU also makes MEMS products used in the fiber optics areas of its operations.
 Not only that, but back in 2000 it paid about $750 million to acquire a then-leading MEMS firm.
 JDSU said it bought the firm because MEMS components play a vital role in optical switches and the company says the technology is critical for the fiber optic field.
-With a market cap of $3.25 billion, the stock is highly volatile and pops all around, but if it just got back to its five-year closing high of $28.16 a share on February 7, 2011 it could rally for gains of 100%.
+The stock is highly volatile and pops all around, but if it just got back to its five-year closing high of $28.16 a share on February 7, 2011, it could rally for gains of 100%.

-I am keeping my eye on these three companies – and many more.
+I am keeping my eye on these two companies – and many more.
 If we decide to make a move, you’ll be the first to know.

 As I’ve said repeatedly: This MEMS revolution is going to usher in $7 trillion in new wealth.
 Now, as a Radical Technology Profits member, you’ll have a real chance to capture some of this wealth for yourself.